Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### sidebarDefaultOpen

-Whether or not Enterprise Viewer should start up with its sidebars (which contains other modules like summary, search and collaboration) showing.
+Whether or not Enterprise Viewer should start up with its sidebar (which contains other modules like summary, search and collaboration) showing.

-Set it to `true` if sidebars should be displayed by default, once Enterprise Viewer opens; otherwise set it to `false`.
+Set it to `true` if sidebars should be displayed by default (once Enterprise Viewer opens), otherwise set it to `false`.

 Default value: `true`